What is Comparative Market Analysis (CMA)?

 One of the primary influencers of the price of a home is its square footage.
 Additionally, it is one of the most common ways houses are compared to one another.

-Aside from the overall size of the home, amount of livable space including bathrooms, bedrooms, dining, living and family rooms all contribute to property value.
+Aside from the overall size of the home, the amount of livable space including bathrooms, bedrooms, dining, living, and family rooms all contribute to property value.

 2.Time Of Construction

 The age of a home provides buyers with valuable insights.
 Older houses often have foundation issues, wear and tear, pest problems, and outdated styles.
 When looking at the comparative market analysis, homes of similar age will be grouped together.

 Typically, before a sale, owners will renovate their homes to bring them up to par among those nearby and similar to them.
 The value is reduced for homes that are outdated, have issues, or lack certain amenities.
 All of these aspects coincide with that of the age of the house.
 A remodeled, renovated home is going to be far more expensive than a home that seems like it will require a ton of money to fix.

 Some things that people may care about include garage size, pools, the landscape of the yard, and the type of flooring.
 Looking into installing and renovating some of these features into your home, based on similarities to surrounding homes, will give you a great chance of closing quickly and for a higher price.

 Even if a home is new, has been recently been remodeled, or has great square footage, it can still have poor value as a result of its neighbors and surrounding buildings.
 If the home is near an airport or landfill, it is going to be far less valuable than one located across the street from a fancy mall.

 In order to potentially increase the value of your home, you will want to pull out and emphasize the good characteristics of your neighborhood, such as nearby schools, shopping centers, movie theaters, parks, and recreational facilities.